gabe4278/mcChat/README.md

 Run the command `git clone https://github.com/gabe4278/mcChat`

-Or, click on the green "Code" button and click on "Download as ZIP".
+Or, click on the green "Code" button that has the download icon and click on "Download ZIP".

 After the repository is cloned to your disk, run `cd mcChat`